 We welcome submissions of full papers (limited to 10 pages in length) or short papers (limited to 5 pages in length).
-It is highly recommended, but not mandatory, to format papers using the Springer LNCS format.
+It is highly recommended, but not mandatory, to format papers using the CEUR single column style (further information available from the submission section of the CMNA website).
 All submissions will be peer-reviewed by members of the programme committee.
 Accepted papers will be grouped into thematic sessions that incorporate extensive time for questions and discussion.
 Please submit your contribution via EasyChair:

-https://easychair.org/conferences/?conf=cmna22 by 8th July 2022.
+https://easychair.org/conferences/?conf=cmna23 by 12th May 2023.